munolee/my-schedule/README.md

-# React TypeScript Project
+# My-Schedule Project
-> This is a simple React TypeScript project created for demonstration purposes.
+> This is a simple Next.js, TypeScript project created for demonstration purposes.

 ## Getting started guide